Brenda Cerén: Club career

 Cerén has played for CD Ópico and Legends FC in El Salvador.
 She joined Alianza FC in 2017 until 2022.
 She later joined Mexico's Atlas in 2023 until 2026.
+On 26 June 2026, she joined Mexican side Cruz Azul.

 International career

 Cerén represented El Salvador at two CONCACAF Women's U-20 Championship qualification editions (2015 and 2018) and the 2017 Central American Games.
 She capped at senior level during the 2018 CONCACAF Women's Championship qualification and the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.

 Personal life

 Cerén's brothers, Darwin and Óscar, and sister Paola are footballers as well.

 International goals

 Scores and results list El Salvador's goal tally first.